Sunday, May 25, 2014

 Once I had parked the tractor, Mom came up to me and said, "They're getting ready to start the race!"

-Sure enough, they were lined up and Mr. Hulman was once again telling the gentlemen too start their engines.
-I was (at minimum) an hour and a half away, not counting for whatever traffic remained.
-As it turns out, my decision to just sit down and listen to the radio at my parent's house (and forego another trip to IMS) was the best decision I could have made.
+Sure enough, they were lined up and Mr. Hulman was once again telling the gentlemen to start their engines. and here I was, (at minimum) an hour and a half away, not counting for whatever traffic remained.
+Since the forecast did not seem to be improving, I decided to stay where I was.
+As it turns out, my decision to just sit down and listen to the radio at my parent's house was the best decision I could have made.
 I too had had enough.

-We all know what happened: Swede Savage whacked the inner retainiing wall shortly after warning his pit crew that the handling on his car was going away.
+We all know what happened: Swede Savage whacked the inner retaining wall shortly after warning his pit crew that the handling on his car was going away.
 The car erupted in flames which would claim Savage's life some days later.
+In the ensuing melee, a crew member was struck and killed by an emergency vehicle traveling the wrong way up pit road.
 Mercifully the rains came and ended the disaster.
 Gordon Johncock, Savage's teammate, was the winner.
 Even he had had enough.

 Over then next fourteen years, I would attend all but one 500.
 I would see two four time winners crowned and sit in almost every corner of the Speedway at one time or another.
-I would get rained on in 1975 and 1976.
+I would get rained on in 1975 and 1976, then be rewarded by watching A. J. Foyt win his fourth the next year.
 I would see Tom Sneva walk away from a crash that should have killed him.
 I would see the first woman qualify at Indianapolis and Rick Mears win a couple of times.
 I would see Danny Sullivan spin right in front of me and avoid wall contact to spirit away yet another win from Mario Andretti.
+Twenty four years yater, I would return to watch J. R. Hildebrand snatch defeat from the jaws of victory by crashing into the turn 4 wall with the checkers awaiting him, handing a second victory to the popular Dan Wheldon.

-But, thankfully, I would never see another 1973.
+But, hopefuly, there will never be another 1973.

 Saturday, February 9, 2013